 About SPGS III

-SPGS III targets establishment of 32 000 hectares of commercial forest plantations by 2020; 25 000 hectares by private individuals and companies, 4 000 hectares by small holder community groups and 2 500 hectares of fuelwood plantations by government and public institutions.
+SPGS III targets establishment of close to 32 000 hectares of commercial forest plantations by 2020; 25 000 hectares by private individuals and companies, 4 000 hectares by small holder community groups and 2 500 hectares of fuelwood plantations by government and public institutions.
 SPGS III targets meeting medium and long term industrial and market demand for sawlog products through establishment of commercial forests and ensuring downstream processing and utilization of forest products.
 SPGS III is a joint initiative of the Government of Uganda and the European Union, implemented by the Food and Agriculture Organization of the United Nations (FAO).

-The governing body of SPGS III is the Project Steering Committee, comprising representation from: Ministry of Water and Environment and its Forestry Sector Department, Ministry of Finance, Planning and Economic Development, National Forestry Authority and the European Union as an Observer.
+The governing body of SPGS III is the Project Steering Committee, with representation from: Ministry of Water and Environment and its Forestry Sector Department, Ministry of Finance, Planning and Economic Development, National Forestry Authority and the European Union as an Observer.

 The SPGS III model